jbratcher/particles_ui/README.md

 # Particles UI

-A UI inspired by the [Canvas Particles](https://github.com/jbratcher/canvas-particles-js) Library
+A UI extending the [Canvas Particles](https://github.com/jbratcher/canvas-particles-js) library

-Customize your own particle canvas and get the js snippet for use in your own projects!
+Customize your own canvas with particles and get the js snippet for use in your own projects.

 [Demo](https://jbratcher.github.io/particles_ui/#)